engagesmarter/aws-lambda-layer-builder/README.md

 1. Within this directory include a requirements.txt file that includes the production pip dependencies to install
 1. From the project root run the `build_layer.sh` script
 1. The resulting `layers.csv` file gives the results and ARN for the layer.

+## Licence

+MIT Licence.
+Use completely at your own risk.
+No liability assumed.